Online College Support in Winston-Salem, NC| Graduate Student Therapist in North Carolina

-Therapy for overwhelmed students
+Therapy for Overwhelmed Students

-Therapy for College Students
+Therapy for Overwhelmed College Students

 Why do I feel so anxious in college?

-People feel so anxious in college because it’s one of the most intense developmental transitions of adulthood — academically, socially, and emotionally — all happening at once.
+People feel anxious in college because it’s one of the most intense developmental transitions of adulthood — academically, socially, and emotionally — all happening at once.
 To top it all off, your brain likely isn’t fully developed, with most humans not reaching full brain development until their mid-twenties.

 Reasons College Students Seek Therapy:

-• Fear of failure
+• Fear of failure or not meeting expectations

-• Perfectionism
+• Perfectionism and imposter syndrome

 You don’t have to manage these transitions alone.
 Working with a licensed therapist can help you navigate these transitions, better manage your mood, and build a life that is uniquely yours.

-Why do I feel so depressed in college?
+Why do I feel depressed in college?

 Moving away from home is a huge life transition.
 You often lose familiar routines, community support, and are adjusting to new dynamics.
 Even positive transitions can be difficult, at times.
 In college, you might miss familiar routines, old friends, and family.
 It can be difficult to make new friends and community.
 In the midst of this big transition, you’re expected to learn to manage your academic workload, maintain a good GPA, and develop your emerging identity.